Hebrews 3–4:13. Of House and Home.

 "...as long as it is called Today" (Heb.
 3:13) shows that Today is whenever we hear the voice of God.

 The invitation to respond to God in obedience is open as long as life lasts and as long as God continues to call.
-Therefore "Today" is an indefinite open time of invitation extending into our 21st century.
-The invitation has been open for thousands of years.
+Therefore "Today" is an indefinite open time of invitation including our 21st century.
+The invitation has been open for many centuries.

 “Adam, where are you? “ (Gen.3:9)